LuukHenk/head_box/ROADMAP.md

 ### Add proper sprite movement
 - Hurt animation when a player or zombie is hurt
-- Walking animation when a player or zombie is walking

 ### Update weapons
 - Make the shotgun bullets shorter
-- Add a different bullet texture
+- Add a different bullet texture per weapon
+- Add a weapon for the zombie (instead of just touching you)

 # User stories for more and better enemies (v0.0.2?)